sagar-chadha/Data-Science-Projects/ExploringTheOlympicsData/ReadME.md

 * Linear regression using Python
 * KNN classifier

 Hope this motivates you to perform data analyses on a dataset of your choosing.
+The `ExploringTheOlympicsData.ipynb` file has the code I used to perform my analysis.
+I used Jupyter notebook and Python 2.7.